For developers

 Register as a developer and receive an API key prefixed frag_live_.
 Include it as a Bearer token in every request: Authorization: Bearer frag_live_xxx.
 Keys are shown once at creation, so store them securely.
 The /.well-known/fraglets metadata endpoint is the only public endpoint that doesn't require a key.

-No. Fraglets are immutable once created.
-To "edit" a fraglet, you create a new one with the changes and set parent_id to the original's ID.
-This means if you cache a fraglet, it will never change out from under you.
+Private drafts are editable.
+You can PATCH a fraglet if it is still private and no other developer has associated with it.
+Once a fraglet is shared, published, or associated with by others, it becomes immutable.
+To "edit" an immutable fraglet, create a new one with parent_id set to the original's ID.
+This means if you cache a shared fraglet, it will never change out from under you.
 Derivation chains let you trace how a taste profile has evolved.

 Yes.
 The schema, protocol, and pattern are open for anyone to implement.
 The format specification and reference implementation guide are publicly available.
 There is no registration, licence fee, or central authority.